zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

          * The service ID value must contain only lowercase alphanumeric characters.
          * The service ID cannot contain more than 40 characters.
          * The service ID is linked to security resources.
 Changes to the service ID require an update of security resources.
-         * The service ID must match `spring.application.name` parameter.
+         * The service ID must match the `spring.application.name` parameter.

          **Examples:**